 10. Watch your weight

-When you gain weight, you’re only putting more weight on your veins (along with other health problems).
-Consider a low-sodium diet to reduce water retention and swelling in the legs.
+When you gain weight, you’re only putting more pressure on your veins (along with other health problems).
+Consider a whole-food, plant-based diet to reduce your weight and up the number of healthy fruits and vegetables you consume daily (who really gets those 5 to 7 servings a day anyway unless they’re vegetarian?).
+Make sure it is also low in sodium to reduce water retention and swelling in the legs.

 11. Switch up your shoes